JRJurman/ticket-printer/README.md

-# ticket-pusher
+# Point of Tickets
-Push tickets from URLs to Receipt Paper!
+Chrome Extension & Web Server for Printing Software Tickets on Receipt Paper